cypress-io/cypress-documentation/source/guides/core-concepts/introduction-to-cypress.md

 You don't need to write {% url "`.should('exist')`" should %} after a DOM based command, unless you chain extra `.should()` assertions.
 {% endnote %}

-{% note danger "Negative DOM assertions" %}
+#### Negative DOM assertions

 If you chain any `.should()` command, the default `.should('exist')` is not asserted.
-This does not matter for most *positive* assertions, such as `.should('have.class')`, because those imply existence in the first place, but if you chain *negative* assertions ,such as `.should('not.have.class')`, they will pass even if the DOM element doesn't exist:
+This does not matter for most *positive* assertions, such as `.should('have.class')`, because those imply existence in the first place, but if you chain *negative* assertions, such as `.should('not.have.class')`, they will pass even if the DOM element doesn't exist.
+There's an {% url 'open discussion' https://github.com/cypress-io/cypress/issues/205 %} about this behavior.

 ```js
 cy.get('.does-not-exist').should('not.be.visible')         // passes